50 best basketball players today in 2021

 Related: Winners/losers from Chris Paul trade

 On his third team in three years, the 31-year-old Butler seems to have finally found a home in Miami.
 Leading the team in scoring (19.9), assists (6.0), steals (1.8) and free-throw attempts (9.1) per game last season, Butler has embraced the Heat’s winning culture with great success thus far.
 It led to a shocking NBA Finals appearance for the upstart team, where Butler was brilliant and helped Miami push the series to six games despite injuries to multiple key players.
-Unfortunately, injuries and COVID-19 protocols have limited Butler to just six games for the surprisingly mediocre Heat in 2020-21.
+Despite dealing with COVID-related issues, he’s continuing to play at a high level in 2020-21.
+Butler is averaging 21.8 points and what would be career-highs in rebounds (7.5) and assists (7.6).

 No doubt one of the best clutch shot makers in recent history, the 30-year-old Lillard definitely knows what time it is when it comes to the game clock.
 It’s “Dame Time.”
 The three-time All-Star has led the Trail Blazers in almost every facet since being drafted in 2012 and it doesn’t seem like that is changing any time soon.
-His numbers are down somewhat in 2020-21 with Lillard averaging 28.7 points on 45% shooting from the field.
+His numbers are up in 2020-21 with Lillard averaging a whopping 30.5 points, 4.5 rebounds and 8.0 assists on 39% shooting from distance.

 Top 10 Best Basketball Players: